athos/maeni/README.md

 # maeni

-A Clojure implementation of Forth programming language
+A toy implementation of the programming language Forth written in Clojure

 ## Usage